LESBAT-HEIG-VD/EcoDynElec/docs/supplementary/mapping_usage.rst

 Link Mapping-FU vector
 ----------------------
 The `FU-vector <https://ecodynelec.readthedocs.io/en/latest/supplementary/functional_unit.html>`_ (FU stands for Functional Unit) is a matrix of values concatenating the rightmost set of columns in the country and residual tabs of a mapping spreadsheet.
 The first row of the FU-vector is always the (mandatory) values of the **ENTSOE avg sheet**.
-The FU vector only contains values, i.e. the content extracted from the mapping spreadhseet **after** filtering of missing information.
+The FU vector only contains values, i.e. the content extracted from the mapping spreadsheet **after** filtering of missing information.

 The user can rely on the default values provided with the software.
 The author can only guarantee the adequacy of these default values and can not be held responsible for any erroneous result obtained caused by incorrect or unjustified replacement or modification of the impact values in a mapping spreadsheet or FU vector.